CathyTJC/GCS-seq/README.md

 GCS-seq is a ChIP-seq based approach that identifies genome-wide gyrase cleavage sites (GCSs) in *E. coli* popluation grown to staionary-phase.
 In this project, we performed GCS-seq with a panel of differnt fluorquinolone (FQs) antibiotics that are known to have differential killing capacity, aiming to identify the association between cleavage patterns (e.g., number, strength, location) and bacterial persister levels.

-This repository contains scripts that used to identify genome-wide GCSs and the downstream analysis performed related to the manuscript *Genome-wide mapping of fluoroquinolone-stabilized DNA gyrase cleavage sites displays drug specific effects that correlate with bacterial persistence* For full project description, please refer to our manuscript (in submission).
+This repository contains scripts that used to identify genome-wide GCSs and the downstream analysis performed related to the manuscript *Genome-wide mapping of fluoroquinolone-stabilized DNA gyrase cleavage sites displays drug specific effects that correlate with bacterial persistence*

+For full project description, please refer to our manuscript (in revision and available on https://www.biorxiv.org/content/10.1101/2022.10.27.514060v1).

 ## File Description